A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 https://fred.stlouisfed.org/se... [stlouisfed.org]

 But you completely miss the point of my post.
-Yes inflation adjusted income only changes slightly over time (which is to be expected...cost of all good adjusts to what people are makin
+Yes inflation adjusted income only changes slightly over time (which is to be expected...cost of all good adjusts to what people are making, otherwise we'd all be living in mansions and driving ferraris).
+But look at that graphs above and notice the slope of that nominal income line.
+Now realize that the slope of your nominal mortgage payment over 30 years is zero.
+Your mortgage payment stays the same every year, while your income grows and grows.
+Even if that larger income doesn't give you more buying power, it makes your large mortgage debt easier and easier to afford every year.

+Now try switching to a deflationary currency.
+To do that, you just flip the graph upside down.
+Your real (inflation adjusted) income/buying power stays more or less flat over time, but your nominal income would be sloping down.
+Buy your mortgage payment would stay flat, and every year get just a little more difficult to afford.

 Re: (Score:2)